Recruitee/existence/README.md

 ## Features
 * User defined dependencies checks with flexible settings.
 * Dependencies checks functions are executed asynchronously as isolated processes.
-* Built in `Plug` module providing customizable response for a http health-check endpoint.
+* Built-in `Plug` module providing customizable response for a http health-check endpoint.
 * Checks states are stored in an ETS table, which means practically unlimited requests per second processing capacity.